PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/add_example_en.md

 ```
 ### Kernel Description

 VecSize means that each thread continuously reads VecSize elements.
-According to the relationship between the remaining elements num and the maximum number of elements processed by each thread VecSize x blockDim.x, the data processing is divided into two parts.
-The first part is when VecSize * blockDim. x> num indicates that the current data processing requires boundary processing, so set IsBoundary to true to avoid fetching out of bounds.
-Note that the Init function is used to initialize the registers arg0 and arg1 to avoid the occurrence of 0 when arg0 or arg1 is used as the denominator.
-Condition.
-Here, the sum of two numbers is completed according to the Functor.
-When two numbers need to be multiplied, the corresponding Functor can be directly modified, and the kernel code can be reused directly to improve development efficiency.
+According to the relationship between the remaining elements num and the maximum number of elements processed by each Block VecSize * blockDim.x, the data processing is divided into two parts.
+The first part is VecSize * blockDim. x > num indicates that the current data processing requires boundary processing, set IsBoundary to true to avoid fetching out of bounds.
+In the second part, no boundary processing is required, set IsBoundary = false.
+Note that the Init function is used here to initialize the registers arg0 and arg1 to avoid the situation where arg0 or arg1 is used as a divisor to be 0.
+The summation operation of two numbers is completed according to OpFunc.
+When two numbers need to be multiplied, the Functor can be directly modified.
+Kernel code can be reused directly to improve development efficiency.

 ### Code

 ```
 #include "kernel_primitives/kernel_primitives.h"
-template<int VecSize, typename InT, typename OutT, typename Functor, bool IsBoundary>
+template<int VecSize, typename InT, typename OutT, typename OpFunc, bool IsBoundary>
-__device__ void elementwiseImpl(InT *in0, InT * in1, OutT * out, Functor func, int num) {
+__device__ void ElementwiseAddImpl(InT *in0, InT * in1, OutT * out, OpFunc func, int num) {

   InT arg0[VecSize];
   InT arg1[VecSize];
   OutT result[VecSize];
+  // init arg0 and arg1
   Init<InT, VecSize>(arg0, static_cast<OutT>(1.0f));
   Init<InT, VecSize>(arg1, static_cast<OutT>(1.0f));
+  // read data from global memory
-  ReadData<InT, VecSize, 1, 1, IsBoundary>(arg0, in0, num);
+  ReadData<InT, InT, VecSize, 1, 1, IsBoundary>(arg0, in0, num);
-  ReadData<InT, VecSize, 1, 1, IsBoundary>(arg1, in1, num);
+  ReadData<InT, InT, VecSize, 1, 1, IsBoundary>(arg1, in1, num);
+  // compute resut[i] = args[i] + arg1[i]
-  ElementwiseBinary<InT, OutT, VecSize, 1, 1, Functor>(result, arg0, arg1, func);
+  ElementwiseBinary<InT, OutT, VecSize, 1, 1, OpFunc>(result, arg0, arg1, func);
+  // write data
   WriteData<OutT, VecSize, 1, 1, IsBoundary>(out, result, num);
 }

-template<int VecSize, typename InT, typename OutT, typename Functor>
+template<int VecSize, typename InT, typename OutT>
-__global__ void elementwise(InT *in0, InT *in1, OutT *out, int size, Functor func) {
+__global__ void ElementwiseAdd(InT *in0, InT *in1, OutT *out, int size) {
-  int data_offset = VecSize * blockIdx.x * blockDim.x; // data offset of this block
+  // get the data offset of this Block int data_offset = VecSize * blockIdx.x * blockDim.x;
-  int stride = gridDim.x * blockDim.x * VecSize;
+  // get the stride offset the block int stride = gridDim.x * blockDim.x * VecSize;
   for (int offset = data_offset; offset < size; offset += stride) {
-    if (offset + blockDim.x * VecSize < size) {
+    if (offset + blockDim.x * VecSize < size) {  // set IsBoundary = false
-      elementwiseImpl<VecSize, InT, OutT, Functor, false>(in0 + offset, in1 + offset, out + offset, func, size - offset);
+      ElementwiseAddImpl<VecSize, InT, OutT, AddFunctor<InT, OutT>, false>(in0 + offset, in1 + offset, out + offset, AddFunctor<InT, OutT>(), size - offset);
-    } else {
+    } else {  // left num is smaller than blockDim.x * VecSize, IsBoundary must be true
-      elementwiseImpl<VecSize, InT, OutT, Functor, true>(in0 + offset, in1 + offset, out + offset, func, size - offset);
+      ElementwiseAddImpl<VecSize, InT, OutT, AddFunctor<InT, OutT>, true>(in0 + offset, in1 + offset, out + offset, AddFunctor<InT, OutT>(), size - offset);
     }
   }
 }